 What Is The Treatment For Chronic Kidney Disease In Cats?

-The primary goal of any treatment method adopted for chronic kidney disease is
+The primary goal of any treatment method adopted for chronic kidney disease is to reduce the amount of waste in the blood.

 - Your vet might recommend changing your cat’s diet.
 A diet low in phosphorus, sodium, and protein and high in fiber and water soluble vitamins like vitamins B and C have been found to greatly improve the quality and duration of the lives of cats suffering from chronic kidney disease.3 However, it’s important to be patient while getting your cat used to such a diet.
 The change in diet should be gradual.